urmil255/Final-project-react/README.md

 •	cd ..
 •	cd server
 •	npm start
-Usage
+# Usage
 •	Open your browser and navigate to http://localhost:3000 to use the Keeper App.
 •	Sign in with your Firebase account or create a new account.
-Built With
+$ Built With
 •	React
 •	Node.js
 •	Express
 •	MongoDB
 •	Firebase
-Contributing
+# Contributing
 •	Contributions are welcome!
 Please fork the repository and create a pull request.
-License
+# License
 •	This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments
+#Acknowledgments
+•	Thank you to the developers of React, Express, MongoDB, and Firebase.
+•	Feel free to customize this template based on your project's specific details and requirements.

 •	Thank you to the developers of React, Express, MongoDB, and Firebase.
 •	Feel free to customize this template based on your project's specific details and requirements.